Tomerg91/Lumea/memory-bank/activeContext.md

 Learnings and project insights:

+- Persistent TypeScript errors related to core library types (like React) in a workspace setup can often stem from multiple versions or conflicting type definitions being resolved due to hoisting or incorrect configurations.
+- `npm ls <package>` is useful for debugging dependency graph issues.
+- Enforcing single versions via `overrides` and exact version pinning is a robust solution for such conflicts.
+- Isolating `tsconfig.json` per workspace using `extends` helps prevent unexpected interference and makes type checking more reliable.
 - Supabase projects can become unavailable, requiring fallback mechanisms for development
 - User roles should be captured during signup for proper user management
 - Profile data can be stored in both user metadata and a dedicated profiles structure